Simhyeon/gdmarp/docs/meta.md

 * [ ] Bug
   * [x] Resource is not set properly due to build directory
+  * [x] Include macro is not invoked
+  This was because I escaped m4 quote to reseve _set_var macro Solution was to change the syntax of set var

 * [ ] Misc
   * [ ] Check sanitization process